dschnare/gcsdkext/README.md

 gcsdkext
 ========

-Extensions and useful classes for the Game Closure SDK.
+Extensions, bug fixes and useful classes for the Game Closure SDK.

 Installation
 -------------